 Using the Air Fryer for Kurkuri Bhindi means you can enjoy this favorite appetizer, side dish, and snack any time you want!
-The finger-licking light and ultra crispy coating is Gluten Free and packed with protein from a combination of rice and gram flours.
+The finger-licking light and ultra-crispy coating is Gluten Free and packed with protein from a combination of rice and gram flour.
 The firm juicy okra is the perfect texture for coating and air frying.

 Jump to:

 Kurkuri Bhindi or Crispy okra is vegan, gluten-free, and full of nutrients from the star—okra.
-Bhindi/Okra is a favorite ingredient in Indian cuisine as it holds up to a variety of flavors and cooking methods from stewing, to frying, sautéing, and stuffing.
-Okra, technically a fruit but treated as a vegetable, is jam-packed with vitamins, minerals, antioxidants, and fiber so it ups the nutritious quality of many dishes.
+Bhindi/Okra is a favorite ingredient in Indian cuisine as it holds up to a variety of flavors and cooking methods from stewing to frying, sautéing, and stuffing.

 For fans of okra, this dish celebrates a loved ingredient.
-And for those who are not familiar or don’t think they like okra—Kurkuri Bhindi is the dish to try.
+And for those unfamiliar or who don’t think they like okra—Kurkuri Bhindi is the dish to try.
 Air frying the okra results in a delightful texture.
 The complex combination of turmeric, chili, garam masala, carom/ajwain seeds, and lemon will have you coming back for more!

 Okra Tips